yousefammmar/OOP/Study Guide/Const&Static.md

-# Const And Static Variables,Functions, Objects
+# Const And Static Variables, Functions, Objects
 We advise you to study in the following order:

 1. Begin with studying this file thoroughly prepared by ***Ms.Ayat Droos***: